Product Redesign: A Step-By-Step Guide

 To start with, it gives you a chance to improve your product usability.
 That means it will be easier for your customers to experience value and get their jobs done.

 What’s more, responding to feedback and trying to solve their problems improves customer loyalty and creates a good company image.
-If you look after their needs and respond to their feedback, your users will be less likely to switch to another product and more likely to turn into devoted fans and champions of your product.
+If you look after their needs and respond to their feedback, your users are less likely to switch to another product.
+And more likely to turn into product advocates.

 There are two main approaches to product redesign.